Alderton School: Demolition

-Appearance
+Architecture and features

-The School is a two-story brick structure.
-It is located at the crossroad or Washington State Route 162 (Military Road) and N 96th E, near the community founder's home and an older store.
-Next to the schoolhouse is the brick gymnasium.
-Both structures were built in 1915.
-An older wood frame building was replaced by these buildings.
+The school was a two-story brick structure built in 1915.
+The school is located at the crossroad of Washington State Route 162 (Military Road) and N 96th E Street; the grounds are near the community founder's home and an older store.
+Next to the schoolhouse is a brick gymnasium.

-The school building is constructed of Clay City brick (a local product), is two stories in high, and is rectangular in shape.
-It has a front bay with an interior stair.
-A rear addition houses the furnace.
-A truncated hip roof is irregular.
-A chimney with a metal hood is placed on the rear slope.
-The front and rear wings have flat roofs.
-Previously the parapet over the front door had a school sign board.
+The rectangular school building was constructed of Clay City brick that was locally produced.
+The truncated hip roof is considered irregular and a chimney with a metal hood was placed on the rear slope.
+The front and rear wings had flat roofs.
+The parapet over the front door once contained a school sign board.
+The schoolhouse had a front bay with an interior stairwell; a rear addition housed the furnace.